niupanyu/box2d/docs/collision.md

 ```

 ### Polygon Shapes
-Polygon shapes are solid convex polygons.
+Polygon shapes are solid convex polygons[实心凸多边形].
 A polygon is convex when all
 line segments connecting two points in the interior do not cross any
 edge of the polygon.
 Polygons are solid and never hollow.
 A polygon must
 have 3 or more vertices.

 ![Convex and Concave Polygons](images/convex_concave.gif)

-Polygons vertices are stored with a counter clockwise winding (CCW).
+Polygons vertices are stored with a counter clockwise winding (CCW,逆时针方向).
 We
 must be careful because the notion of CCW is with respect to a
 right-handed coordinate system with the z-axis pointing out of the
 plane.
 This might turn out to be clockwise on your screen, depending on